flex-protocol/sui-flex-swap/README.md

 ## Test Application

-In the sample commands below for test, we have used the following placeholders, please note that they need to be replaced with actual values:
+In the example commands below for test, we have used the following placeholders, please note that they need to be replaced with actual values:

 * `{UTILS_PACKAGE_ID}`: The package ID of the `utils` project.